NotDev1/Crypto-Arbitrage-Monitor/README.md

 # Crypto-Arbitrage-Monitor
 Crypto Arbitrage Monitor allows you to find opportunities between crypto exchanges where a price can be lower on one exchange and more expensive on another one.

-In public files you can see a version of a crypto arbitrage monitor using websocket to recive fast data.
+In public files you can find a version of a crypto arbitrage monitor using websocket to recive fast data.